mroavi/vim-julia-cell/README.md

 > Why do I get "name 'plt' is not defined" when I try to close figures?

-ipython-cell assumes that you have imported `matplotlib.pyplot` as `plt` in Julia.
+julia-cell assumes that you have imported `matplotlib.pyplot` as `plt` in Julia.
 If you prefer to import `matplotlib.pyplot` differently, you can achieve the same thing using vim-slime, for example by adding the following to your .vimrc: